 Legal requirement for cyber security

 Yes, it is crucial for the organization to have cyber security measures in place.
-The GDPR (General Data Protection Regulation) and DPA (Data Protection Act) 2018 require organisations to implement fitting security measures to protect personal data.
+The GDPR (General Data Protection Regulation) and DPA (Data Protection Act) 2018 require organizations to implement fitting security measures to protect personal data.

 Importance of cyber security